Mental Health for Trauma & Resiliency

 When first responders serve the public, during emergencies, crises, disasters or incidents of trauma and violence, they too face all of these stressors, for themselves and in service to others.
 In fact, first responders are exposed to stressors and trauma daily and weekly, compounding its effects.

-Fee: $600 - includes certificates of completion, Mental Health Dispatch Badge, academic materials; all follow up surveys.
+Fee: $600 - includes certificates of completion, Field Traumatologist Badge, and academic materials.

 MODULE ONE, PART I: Dynamics of Trauma and Resilience

 MODULE ONE, PART II: The Neurobiology of Trauma and Resilience, The Holistic Approach